'I have a master's degree in Biology and I do cleaning to pay the bills'

 Ana Paula chooses her clients well —she only accepts to meet with friends and referrals from friends— and the days of the week.
 The work is exhausting and requires a lot of physical effort, which makes it impossible for her to work a Monday-Friday shift, she says.
 In her spare time, she works odd jobs in accounting offices and reception at events.

-“Cleanings don’t embarrass me, they don’t make me feel smaller.
+“Cleaning doesn’t embarrass me, it doesn’t make me feel smaller.
 When I hear a positive comment, I feel like I’ve somehow changed the atmosphere of someone’s home.”

 The number of masters and doctors employed drops